HelloThereMatey/Bootleg_Macro/README.md

  - This also installs basic versions of R base and NodeJS from the miniconda forge.
 Run the script as such below when the wd is set to Bootleg_Macro/setup.

    `.\setup.sh`

-It may be necessary to first make the script executable:
+It may be necessary to first make the script executable prior to running it:

 `chmod +x setup.sh`